 Using L-Tyrosine for opiate withdrawal helps, but it only relieves a small portion of the symptoms.
 It doesn’t help with insomnia, gastrointestinal upset, sweating, hot and cold flashes, nausea or anxiety.
 That’s why it’s important to use other natural supplements combined with L-Tyrosine.

-There is a supplement called Calm Support (Read review…) that contains something I like even better than L-Tyrosine, which is called mucuna pruriens.
+There is a supplement called Calm Support (Read full Review…) that contains something I like even better than L-Tyrosine, which is called mucuna pruriens.
 It increases dopamine as well.
 Calm Support also has many other beneficial nutrients for reducing opiate withdrawal symptoms.
 If I ever had to go through opiate withdrawal again, you can be sure that I would be ordering a 30-day supply of this stuff to ease my symptoms.

 If you have any questions on using L-Tyrosine for opiate withdrawal, please don’t hesitate to post it in the comment box below.